How We Estimate Pricing

 How the MPB Estimate Is Calculated

-That tier price is still a published list price.
-Shops with established accounts and regular volume negotiate below it.
-So we apply a relationship discount on top.
-The size depends on how commoditized the material is:
+That tier price is still a distributor list price.
+Shops with established accounts and regular volume often negotiate below it.
+We apply an estimated net adjustment based on the material and the quote evidence available:

 The low end of the range is a shop with strong leverage.
 Consistent volume, competitive bids from other distributors.
 The high end is a smaller or newer account buying at moderate volume.